MaliOfficial Name: Republic of Mali

 Safety and Security

-See the Department of State's Travel Warning for Mali and Worldwide Caution for the current security situation.
-Violent extremist elements including but not limited to al-Qaida in the Lands of Islamic Maghreb (AQIM), Ansar al-Dine, the Movement for Oneness and Jihad (MUJAO), and extremists tied to al-Murabitun remain active in the region.
-Terrorists elements have been mostly dislodged from the major population centers, but do still occasionally operate in cities, including Gao and Timbuktu.
+Terrorism: Violent extremist groups such as al-Qaida in the Lands of the Islamic Maghreb (AQIM), Ansar al-Dine, the Movement for Oneness and Jihad (MUJAO), and extremists tied to al-Murabitun are active in the region.
 AQIM has declared its intention to attack Western targets throughout the Sahel (including Mali, Mauritania, and Niger).
 This group has claimed responsibility for numerous recent kidnappings/attempted kidnappings and other violent events in the region.
-On March 7, 2015 al-Murabitun claimed responsibility for an armed attack on La Terrasse, a popular nightclub in the Hippodrome area of Bamako.
-Automatic rifle fire and explosives killed and injured several people.
+Hotels, restaurants and other areas where Westerners congregate will likely continue to be targeted.

-Travel to the northern and western parts of the country is to be avoided because of continuing security and military operations.
-The situation in the north remains unstable and dangerous.
-The United Nations Multidimensional Integrated Stabilization Mission in Mali (MINUSMA) along with French troops in collaboration with Malian security forces are deployed in the country and are conducting counterterrorism operations that target extremist elements.
+Avoid travel to the northern and western parts of the country because of continuing insecurity and ongoing military operations.
+Also avoid travel to central Mali as the situation there is increasingly unstable.
+MINUSMA and French troops, in collaboration with Malian security forces, are deployed in the country and are conducting counterterrorism operations that target extremist elements.
+Extremists have attacked Malian government outposts and targeted vehicle convoys in central and northern Mali with improvised explosive devices.

-Large and small periodic street demonstrations occur regularly throughout Mali.
+Civil Unrest: Periodic street demonstrations occur throughout Mali.
 U.S. citizens should avoid street demonstrations and maintain security awareness at all times.
-Although demonstrations can occur spontaneously and the majority are contained by security forces, some have quickly turned violent, particularly in northern regions and at university locations in the south, and have resulted in deaths.
+Demonstrations can occur spontaneously and the majority are contained by security forces.
+Some have turned violent and resulted in deaths, particularly in northern regions and at university locations in the south.

-VICTIMS OF CRIME: If you or someone you know becomes the victim of a crime abroad you should contact the local police and the nearest U.S. embassy or consulate.
-Response from local authorities and recourse for victims of crime is extremely limited, if not non-existent.
+Remember that local authorities are responsible for investigating and prosecuting the crime.
+However, response from local authorities and recourse for victims of crime is extremely limited.
 When you do interact with local police always request a copy of the police report.

 Due to the vigilantism which often occurs when criminals are apprehended in Mali, it is best to avoid the large crowds that may gather at the scene of a crime, a vehicle accident, or any altercation.